-Outside Activity.
-An employee may, in accordance with Article 19, Conflict of Interest or (d) Commitment and Outside Activity, engage in outside activity, including employment pursuant to a consulting agreement.
-All Inventions arising from authorized Outside Activity and outside of the field or discipline of the employee are the property of the employee, subject to the following conditions:

-Any requirement that an employee waive the University's rights to any (1)Inventions that arise during the course of such outside activity shall not be entered into unless specifically approved by the president or president's representative, in writing, prior to the start of such outside activity.
+(d) Outside Activity.
+An employee may, in accordance with the Article-19, Conflict of Interest or Commitment and Outside Activity Article, engage in outside activity, including employment pursuant to a consulting agreement.
+All Inventions arising from authorized Outside Activity and outside of the field or discipline of the employee are the property of the employee. swbject to the following conditions: However, any requirement that the employee waive the University's rights to any Inventions which arise during the course of such activity must be approved in writing by the University's representative.
+Employees who propose to engage in such outside activity shall furnish a copy of Article 18 and the University's Patent, Trademarks, and Trade Secrets Regulation to the outside employer prior to the time an agreement is signed or, if there is no written agreement, before the outside.activity/employment begins.
+Employees are not authorized and do not possess necessary ownership to waive University rights, -and any such waiver is deemed rejected unless specifically authorized by the Vice President of Research or designee.

-An employee who proposes to engage in an outside activity where the employee (2)may be asked to waive the University's rights shall furnish a copy of this Article and the University's Patents, Trademarks, and Trade Secret Regulation to the outside employer prior to the time a consulting or other agreement is signed or, if there is no written agreement, before the outside activity/employment begins.
-Employees are not authorized to waive University rights, and any such waiver is deemed rejected unless specifically accepted by the Vice President of Research and Commercialization or designee.
-(3)

-Undisclosed Outside Activity is considered unauthorized.

-Any Invention arising from undisclosed Outside Activity must be a. disclosed to the Vice President of Research & Commercialization (see 18.4(e)).
-If the employee claims the Invention resulted from Independent Inventive Effort(s), then as part of the disclosure, the employee shall provide sufficient documentation to substantiate the claim.
+- (1) Any requirement that an employee waive the University's rights to any Inventions that arise during the course of such outside activity shall not be entered into unless specifically approved by the president or president's representative, in writing, prior to the start of such outside activity. - (2) An employee who proposes to engage in an outside activity where the employee may be asked to waive the University's rights shall furnish a copy of this Article and the University's Patents, Trademarks, and Trade Secret Regulation to the outside employer prior to the time a consulting or other agreement is signed or, if there is no written agreement, before the outside activity/employment begins.
+Employees are not authorized to waive University rights, and any such waiver is deemed rejected unless specifically accepted by the Vice President of Research and Commercialization or designee. - (31) Undisclosed Outside Activity is considered unauthorized. - a.
+Any Invention arising from undisclosed Outside Activity must be disclosed to the Vice President of Research & Commercialization (see 18.4(e)).
+If the employee claims the Invention resulted from Independent Inventive Effort(s), then as part of the disclosure, the employee shall provide sufficient documentation to substantiate the claim. - b.

-b.
 Upon receipt of written notice from the Vice President of Research & Commercialization confirming the University's decision not to assert a University interest in an Invention resulting from unauthorized Outside Activity, the employee shall have the right to determine the disposition of such Invention.
 However, the employee and the Vice President of Research & Commercialization may agree that a patent for such Invention will be pursued by the University; in that event, the employee and University shall share in the proceeds of any Invention as provided by this Article any applicable University policies or procedures, including applicable University of Central Florida Research Foundation ("UCFRF") Guidelines and Procedures for Distribution of Funds or in such other manner as the employee and the Vice President of Research & Commercialization may agree.